grammyjs/website/site/docs/hosting/vps.md

    :::

-2. You should have the absolute path of your entry file, too.
+2. You should have the absolute path to your entry file, too.

 3. Your start command should look like the following: